 Randy Alcorn's interview with Kevin Lucia, Titletrakk.com, in 2007 when Deception was published.

 Randy Alcorn is the founder of Eternal Perspective Ministries (EPM).
 Prior to 1990, when he started EPM, he served as a pastor for fourteen years.
-Randy is the bestselling author of more than 30 books (over four million in print), including the novels Deadline, Dominion, Lord Foulgrin’s Letters and the Gold Medallion winner Safely Home.
+Randy is the bestselling author of more than 60 books (over 12 million in print), including the novels Deadline, Dominion, Lord Foulgrin’s Letters and the Gold Medallion winner Safely Home.
 His fourteen nonfiction works include Money, Possessions and Eternity, ProLife Answers to ProChoice Arguments, In Light of Eternity, The Treasure Principle, The Grace & Truth Paradox, The Purity Principle, The Law of Rewards, Why ProLife? and Heaven.

 Randy, many people are certainly familiar with your novels, but they might not know much about your ministry, Eternal Perspective Ministries.
 If you could, take a moment to share with us how this ministry came about and what its chief aims are.

 The key verse that defines our goal is Second Corinthians 4:18: So we fix our eyes not on what is seen, but on what is unseen.
 For what is seen is temporary, but what is unseen is eternal.

 Eternal Perspective Ministries is a Bible-believing Christ-centered nonprofit organization with two goals: